 The last mood episode I had was a mixed one.
 Miserable, empty, numb, restless, racing thoughts I couldn’t keep up with, anxious, angry.
 I felt like I was losing my mind.

 At one point I truly believed my real body was in a coma from my previous suicide attempt and this was all a dream.
-I thought dying would wake me up.
+When talking about it, I kept saying “when I killed myself” insted of “when I tried to kill myself” because I really believed I had died.
 I then realised this wasn’t rational.
-But my mind was in such a perturbed, disturbing, incomprehensible state that I saw death as the only end to it.
+But my mind was in such a perturbed, disturbing, incomprehensible state, that I saw death as the only end to it.
 I did think this was rational.

 I went through with it and that’s when I ended up in a psychiatric hospital, where I finally got the right diagnosis.